ATV Diff Locks Explained: Are They Worth the Investment?

 In practice, an ATV with a diff-lock can get through stuff where an ATV without won doesn’t stand a chance.

-There is no doubt that diff-locks improve off-road performance and traction on slippery surfaces, but if this is something you need will ultimately be up to your to decide.
+Undoubtedly, diff-locks improve off-road performance and traction on slippery surfaces, but if this is something you need, it will ultimately be up to you to decide.

 Related: Power steering (EPS) on an ATV; is it worth it?